gperl27/Gatsby-Starter-Blog-Typescript/README.md

 # Gatsby Starter Blog with Typescript
----

 This project attempts to make Gatsby's [starter blog](https://github.com/gatsbyjs/gatsby-starter-blog) type-safe.
-In addition, styled components are used favor of inline jsx styles.
+In addition, styled components are used in favor of inline jsx styles.

 ## Features (in addition to the Gatsby Starter)